EndPointCorp/end-point-blog/2023/12/end-point-ljubljana-meetup.md

 Perhaps best of all, working remote-first has allowed us to work together with colleagues around the world: currently in 13 countries and as many time zones.
 That is pretty good international representation for a company of 70 people.

 A downside of mostly remote work is that we generally have to make an effort to ever meet each other in person.
-And while remote meetings are convenient, they lack something that in-person meetings do!
-There is especially a big difference between meeting remotely with someone you have never met, and someone you've met in person at least once.
+And while remote meetings are convenient, they lack some impact that in-person meetings have.
+There is especially a big difference between meeting remotely with someone you have never met, and someone you've met in person at least once!

 So we try to meet up with our co-workers when we are at all "in the neighborhood" of each other.
 That can happen when more than one of us attends a conference or work on a VisionPort installation, when we meet with a client, when we have meetings at one of our offices, or when one or more of us happens to be traveling and proposes meeting with others in the area.